Action Sports in Raleigh, N.C.

-With two area facilities (Morrisville and North Raleigh), including the highest climbing wall in a five-state radius (a towering 55-foot wall at the Morrisville location), Triangle Rock Club is a top spot for visitors looking to conquer fears and reach their full potential.
+With area facilities in Morrisville and North Raleigh—including a towering, 55-foot wall at the Morrisville location—Triangle Rock Club is a top spot for visitors looking to conquer fears and reach their full potential.
 Keep your eyes peeled for managing partner and passionate mind Joel Graybeal when you're on site—he knows a thing or two about heights, starting his career as a rocket scientist working for The Pentagon.

 Set within beautiful Blue Jay Point County Park, this canopy tour and ropes course is made up of ladders, Tarzan swings and zip lines that take you up to 40 feet off the ground for a two- to three-hour excursion.